Leave the Club

-"Leave the Club" is a song by American rapper Don Toliver featuring fellow American rappers Lil Durk and GloRilla.
-Written alongside producers Oz, Dez Wright, Hitkidd, Mu Lean, & James Blake, it was released on February 17, 2023, as the third single from Toliver's third studio album Love Sick (2023).
+"Leave the Club" is a song by American rapper and singer Don Toliver featuring fellow American rappers Lil Durk and GloRilla.
+It was released through Cactus Jack and Atlantic Records as the third single from Toliver's third studio album, Love Sick, on February 17, 2023.
+The three artists wrote the song with producers Oz, James Blake, Dez Wright, Hitkidd, and Mu Lean.

 Composition

 The song features a "spacey, trap-centric" beat and is split into two parts, the first of which lyrically finds Don Toliver requesting a woman to "bust it open" for him and wanting to leave the club with her as he would rather spend the night at home, which he tries to convince her.
 Meanwhile, Lil Durk is also at the club when his partner remotely tells him to come home; although he is interested in a few women at the club, he leaves via Uber.
 During the transition to the second part, the beat changes to a more "downtempo, menacing canvas", over which GloRilla raps in a "gritty" flow, taking on the role of the woman telling the man to leave the club.